nfstream/nfstream/README.md

 > **Windows Notes**: By default, NFStream does not install capture drivers on Windows.
 It is recommended to install
 > [Npcap drivers](https://nmap.org/npcap/dist/npcap-1.55.exe) before installing NFStream.
-> If Wireshark is already installed on Windows, then [Npcap drivers](https://nmap.org/npcap/dist/npcap-1.55.exe) drivers
-> are already installed.
+> If Wireshark is already installed on Windows, then Npcap drivers are already installed.